BEng/MEng Joint Computing and Mathematics

 - MEng Mathematics and Computer Science (GG41)

 JMC is a specialised course combining modules from Computing and Mathematics degrees.
 We expect applicants to have a strong mathematical background.
-JMC candidates are offered an interview based on the strength of their UCAS applications.
-Applicants are not judged by academic ability alone but upon a wider profile to assess their potential for success in a mathematical engineering degree.
+Candidates are invited to the department to attend an interview day based on the strength of their UCAS applications and their performance in the online admissions test.
+Applicants are not judged by academic ability alone, but upon a wider profile to assess their potential for success in an engineering degree.
 Interviews also give you the opportunity to raise questions about the courses or College life in general.

-We progress roughly one third of applications for JMC courses to the interview stage.
-Candidates passing their interview will usually be made an offer within 3 weeks of the interview day.
+Candidates passing their interview will usually be made an offer within 4-5 weeks of the interview day.
 The interview day consists of:

 - a welcome presentation by the Admissions tutor and Director of Studies